shafy/fugu/SELFHOSTING.md

 ## Tips

-### ALLOW_NEW_ACCOUNTS
+### ALLOW_REGISTRATION
-After you've created your own account on your self-hosted instance, we recommend to set the environment variable `ALLOW_NEW_ACCOUNTS` to `false`.
+After you've created your own account on your self-hosted instance, we recommend to set the environment variable `ALLOW_REGISTRATION` to `false`.
 Otherwise, random people who know your URL can create Fugu accounts on your instance.

 ## Questions and help
 If you have any questions, check out our [GitHub Discussions](https://github.com/shafy/fugu/discussions).